thegworld/gtx-browser/services/device/generic_sensor/README.md

 CrOS daemon that provides sensors' data to other applications.

-_Need to add information about iio service and the platform-specific implementation that reads sensor data and feeds it to Chromium_
+_Need to add information about iio service and the platform-specific implementation that reads sensor data and feeds it to GTx Browser_

 #### Linux